Gaetano Sciolari Chrome Tubular Chandelier

 The bulbs used in this setup are the satin bulbs, the “Sirio Sattinata“.
 These incandescent light bulbs are hard to find these days, unfortunately.
 Today dimmable LED lamps are in production by the Dutch company Pope.
 You can buy them over here at Bol.com.

 Designer: Angelo Gaetano Sciolari (1927-1994).

 Manufacturer: Société Anonyme Boulanger, Liège, Belgium.

-Other versions: This Gaetano Sciolari chrome tubular chandelier was also produced in a smaller version, as a floor lamp, a table lamp and a wall lamp.
-Also made in brass, you can find that version over here.
+Other versions: This Gaetano Sciolari chrome tubular chandelier was also produced in a smaller version.
+Also as a floor lamp, a table lamp and a wall lamp.
+And made in brass, you can find that version over here.

 Angelo Gaetano Sciolari

 Angelo Sciolari graduated with a degree in architecture but wanted to be a filmmaker.
 This course came to an abrupt end when in 1949 his father suddenly died and he took over the Sciolari Lighting company at the age of 22.

 His first designs in the 1950s were Sputnik inspired pendants; of course it was the space age.